conorcarrion/RPS-Game/Readme.md

 This was my first time creating a program from scratch without detailed step by step guidance, as well as my first time setting up ubuntu dual boot, vscode, pip & conda, using virtual environments, git, github and using the terminal.

+I am not familiar with object oriented programming.
+I did make an OOP version of my code but I unfortunately did not think I was doing it correctly and deleted it without ever committing it.
+Later my developer friend sent me an example for rock paper scissors with OOP.
+It is `rps-oop-example.py`.
+I learnt much from this and want to try my hand at a python project using OOP in the future.